 Institute for a Sustainable Environment

 Your graduate coordinator will review all of your completion materials with you to make sure there will not be any issues or surprises.
-Once everything has been reviewed, the final paperwork will be submitted to the Dean, and finally to the Dean of the Graduate School (Provost) for final signatures.
-When the provost signs your forms, we can officially confirm the completion of your program.
-Paperwork will be sent to the registrar's office to confirm your completion, and you will be eligible to participate in the next commencement ceremony.
+Once everything has been reviewed, the final paperwork will be submitted to the Dean of the Graduate School for final signatures.
+When the Dean signs your forms, we can officially confirm the completion of your program.
+Paperwork will be sent to the Registrar's office to confirm your completion, and you will be eligible to participate in the next commencement ceremony.